gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 ### What will you get ?

-An ARLAS dashboard with map layers and graphs to explore a sample of AIS data.
+An ARLAS dashboard with map layers and widgets to explore a sample of the EO Objects data.

 ![Exploration app created in this tutorial](./images/wui_eo_objects.png)